Rynie Wolters

-Reinder Albertus Wolters (March 17, 1844 – January 3, 1917) was a professional baseball player from Nieuweschans, Netherlands.
-He played five seasons in the amateur National Association of Base Ball Players from 1866 to 1870, and three seasons in its professional successor, the National Association from 1871 to 1873.
-He was the first Dutch professional baseball player.
+Reinder Albertus Wolters (March 17, 1844 – January 3, 1917) was an American amateur and professional baseball player.
+He was born in Nieuweschans, the Netherlands, and was the first professional baseball player from that country.
+He played for an amateur team in Newark, New Jersey, in 1865, then played five seasons in the amateur National Association of Base Ball Players from 1866 to 1870 and three seasons in its professional successor, the National Association, from 1871 to 1873.
 While he was primarily a pitcher, he also played occasionally in the outfield.